Mercity-AI/Voice-Cloning-Demo/README.md

 The TTS library is a powerful tool for text-to-speech conversion.
 It supports multiple TTS models, including Bark.
 These imports specifically bring in the configuration and model components required to set up and use the Bark TTS model.

 SciPy is a scientific computing library in Python.
 Here, it is used to save the generated speech waveform to an audio file.
-`write_wav`: This function writes a NumPy array to a WAV file, which is a common format for storing audio data.
+The `write_wav` function writes a NumPy array to a WAV file, which is a common format for storing audio data.

 The OS library provides a way to interact with the operating system.
 It is used for handling directory paths and file management.